HelsinkiHacklab/reactor/README.md

 [hlab]: http://helsinki.hacklab.fi

+## Model Expo 2014

+Only the console was there, it still was a major attraction.

 ## Next: ??

 Don't know yet, but improvements will continue, at some point we will get around to making the [coms-console][coms_jeri] functional too ([Turku hacklab][tku] has shown some interest in working on the plant-control console, seen as the rightmost console on the coms-picture)